ChrisSun06/sokoban-web-app/README.md

 * As an user you can go to token shop by clicking "token shop" in youur profile page

-  There are three tabs of three different kinds of products that you will be able to purchase with your tokens
+  There are now three tabs of three different kinds of products that you will be able to purchase with your tokens

+  The money(token) you have is shown on the top in the header under the title.
+Each time you purchase a product by clicking the money button at the bottom right corner of the product tile, your money will decrease by the price of that product.
+Until it reaches 0, where you are not allowed to purchase anymore, and will be alerted that you do not have enough tokens.

   You can go back to the user profile by clicking the exit button on top left of the page